 The FOIP Act requires us to protect the privacy of students, parents, and guardians by providing how we can use and disclose personal information.
 Personal information includes a student’s name, image, age, sex, beliefs, and educational history.
 Personal information also includes a parent’s or guardian’s name, address, telephone number, and other contact information.

 We collect personal information from students, parents, and guardians during the school registration process and throughout the school year.
-We can use or disclose the personal information we collect without obtaining consent if it is reasonably and directly connected to our responsibilities under the Alberta School Act to provide students with educational programs that meet their needs in safe learning environments or if it is necessary for us to perform our statutory duties or to operate legally-authorized programs.
+We can use or disclose the personal information we collect without obtaining consent if it is reasonably and directly connected to our responsibilities under the Alberta Education Act to provide students with educational programs that meet their needs in safe learning environments or if it is necessary for us to perform our statutory duties or to operate legally-authorized programs.